eric-tang40/messagingApp/README.md

 5. Configure the Python Module
    1. Navigate to **File -> Project Structure -> Modules**.
 Verify that a module named 'python_backend' already exists.
 Click on it.
    2. Navigate to **Dependencies**.
-Change the ==Module SDK== to your new virtual environment.
+Change the <mark>Module SDK</mark> to your new virtual environment.
 Ensure that your new SDK is a Python environment.
       1. Click on **Edit** saving the Module SDK.
-Make sure that the 'Python SDK home path:' matches the path of the virtual environment in your project.
+Make sure that the <mark>Python SDK home path:</mark> matches the path of the virtual environment in your project.
    3. Click **Apply**, then **OK**.
    4. Your Python module is set up!